 Federal, state, and local programs are working together to address the nation's coastal management issues.
-Programming started at the federal level with the adoption of the Coastal Zone Management Act (CZMA) in 1972, which led to the Coastal Management Program (CMP), followed lastly by the City's adoption of an LWRP.
+Programming started at the federal level with the adoption of the Coastal Zone Management Act (CZMA) in 1972, which led to approval of the NYS Coastal Management Program (CMP), followed lastly by the City's adoption of an LWRP.